shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 What was Mudrich mad about?
 Was it the hug as a cat?
 Was it her just being a cat?
 Did she somehow know the transformations were happening involuntarily now?
 God of the Moon, Ersatzica *was* turning into a cat!
 It was only a matter of time before her wolf skin stopped working on her, and her soul would be completely converted to that of a cat’s.
 What was she doing?
 She was becoming an evil, vile creature… No, no!
 Fisher wasn’t evil.
 It’s possible to be a cat and *not* be evil.
 Fisher is proof!

 Voices walked by the door outside.
-It was probably just some wolves going about their business, but it startled Ersatzica nonetheless.
+It was just some wolves going about their business, but it startled Ersatzica nonetheless.

 She can’t have Mudrich or Lemilay bust in while she’s working, in case she transforms by accident again.
 Ersatzica fished two brackets and a bolt out of her drawers and drilled them into the wall.
 She fitted the door with a few body slams and installed the door lock.